bruslim/bruslim.github.io/_posts/2014-07-11-javascript-and-this.md

 The goal of this post is to provide clarity on how JavaScript resolves for `this` in JavaScript.

-##Easy Way
+##Refactor It

-An easy way to understand how `this` gets its value in JavaScript is to mentally refactor every function call in your code to:
+The best way to understand how `this` gets its value in JavaScript is to mentally refactor every function call in your code to:

 {% highlight js %}